0xfi/sk/README.md

 - [Credits](#credits)

 # Introduction
+sk is a simple kernel designed mostly for education.

+I'll write more about its history, etc. later, I don't feel like it right now.

 # `sk` Tool
 The script `sk` is responsible for managing all of the production and managing